Sources of Funding

-Focused on understanding mechanisms driving brain plasticity and behaviour, our research ultimately aims to improve individual patient management by identifying specific brain patterns predictive of clinical outcome after brain surgery.
-Accordingly, our multidisciplinary research, based at the FMRIB Centre, is conducted in close collaboration with the Oxford Neuro-Oncology Surgery service and the Oxford Epilepsy Surgery Programme as well as neuroscientists at the Oxford Centre for Human Brain Activity.
+Our hope is that by developing a better understanding of the mechanisms that drive brain plasticity we may be able to identify patterns of brain activity predictive of risks and recovery after treatment.
+This multidisciplinary research, based at the FMRIB Centre, is conducted in close collaboration with the Oxford Neuro-Oncology Surgery service and the Oxford Epilepsy Surgery Programme as well as neuroscientists at the Oxford Centre for Human Brain Activity.

-I am a Research Fellow at the FMRIB Centre (now part of the new Wellcome Centre for Integrative Neuroimaging) setting up a dedicated translational imaging group applied to neurosurgical problems, particularly temporal lobe epilepsy and brain tumours.
+I am a Research Fellow / Principal Investigator at the FMRIB Centre (now part of the new Wellcome Centre for Integrative Neuroimaging).

 I studied Experimental Psychology at Oxford (1999-2002) before completing a D.Phil at the FMRIB Centre (2002-2005) under the supervision of Prof. Paul Matthews focused on Temporal Lobe Epilepsy.
 Following a post-doctoral position with Prof. Tipu Aziz’s Deep Brain Stimulation research group, I spent 3 years as imaging scientist at the GlaxoSmithKline Clinical Imaging Centre (now Imanova), assessing the sensitivity of multi-modal neuroimaging measures as early markers of efficacy for drugs targeting memory impairment among others.
 In 2009, I moved to the MNI to work in the NeuroImaging of Epilepsy laboratory before returning to the Oxford FMRIB Centre on a MRC Fellowship later that year.